Alessandro Gabbani

 Alessandro Gabbani (born 13 July 1999) is an Italian footballer who plays as a midfielder for Stetson Hatters.

 Club career

 Sampdoria

 He is a product of Sampdoria youth teams and started playing for their Under-19 squad in the 2016–17 season.

 Loan to Vis Pesaro

 On 15 July 2018, Gabbani joined Serie C club Vis Pesaro on a season-long loan.
 On 4 November he made his professional debut Serie C for Vis Pesaro in a 2–0 away win over Virtus Verona as an 88th-minute substitute for Álex Pastor.
 On 22 December, Gabbani played his first match as a starter for the team, a 1–1 away draw against Rimini, he was replaced by Ibourahima Baldè in the 54th minute.
 Gabbani ended his season-long loan to Vis Pesaro with only 5 appearances, including 2 as a starter.

 Arzignano

 On 24 September 2020, he signed with Arzignano.

 College career

-On September 2021, he joined to Stetson Hatters, Stetson University in the United States.
+In September 2021, he joined to Stetson Hatters, Stetson University in the United States.